-Len Freedman joined TC Young as a consultant in April 2013 and has specialised in the housing sector since 1995.
-He was ranked for 12 years as a “leading individual (Band 1) in both Chambers and Legal 500 and is now classified by Chambers as Senior Statesman to the sector.
+Len Freedman joined TC Young as a consultant in April 2013.
+He was ranked for 12 years as a leading individual (Band 1) in both Chambers and Legal 500 and is now classified by Chambers as Senior Statesman to the social housing sector.

-Len has acted for both funders and Registered Social Landlords (RSLs) in Credit Facility and Amendment and Restatement Agreements, and acted in the original bond issues to Scottish RSLs.
-He led the team, comprising of several professors of Land Law in making represenations to the Scottish Government that resulted in legislation enabling Scottish RSLs significantly greater access to long term funding arrangements, including bond funding.
-He is currently advising a number of RSLs in this area as well as advising on avoiding covenant breach.
+Len has over 25 years’ experience in acting for both funders and Registered Social Landlords (RSLs) in credit facility and bond financing agreements and led the team, comprising of several professors of Land Law in making representations to the Scottish Government that resulted in legislation enabling Scottish RSLs and their subsidiaries significantly greater access to long term funding arrangements.
+Also advises on a wide range of governance and other issues including corporate set-up, constitutional partnerships, joint ventures and restructurings.

-He was actively involved in many of the Scottish Homes and the majority of the Local Authority transfers where he led teams acting for RSLs, funders, local authorities, and Scottish Homes in the transfer of approximately 120,000 houses to the RSL Sector.
-He drafted the Scottish Guidance on risk allocation for local authority transfers and is generally credited with creating their template documentation.
+He was actively involved in many of the Scottish Homes and the majority of the Local Authority transfers where he led teams acting for RSLs, funders, local authorities, and Scottish Homes in the transfer of approximately 120,000 houses to the RSL Sector as well as the setting up of many housing associations and drafting the Scottish Government Guidance and much of the template documentation in that area.